EthanAllgeier/IT359-Project/README.md

 They see a login page identical to the real one
 They may enter credentials without noticing the difference The attacker receives the submitted data instantly

+We followed https://github.com/justcallmekoko/ESP32Marauder/wiki/evil-portal-workflow to help with any issues faced during the project.